worldmaking/digm5010/index.md

 ## A Call for Papers

 Through this course you will write a research paper and take it through the process of literature review and development, drafting a paper in response to a call for research, and peer review and completion thereof, modeled on real processes of academic research publication.
-The call for papers we will use is adapted from calls for the [SIGGRAPH Art Papers](https://s2023.siggraph.org/program/art-papers/) and the [ISEA (International Symposium on Electronic Arts)](https://isea2025.isea-international.org/submission/submission-guideline/).
+The call for papers we will use is adapted from calls for the [SIGGRAPH Art Papers](https://s2024.siggraph.org/program/art-papers/) and the [ISEA (International Symposium on Electronic Arts)](https://isea2025.isea-international.org/submission/submission-guideline/).

 - Note that ISEA 2025 (Seoul, Korea) has a deadline of 15 November 2024 -- if we can move quickly enough in the course you could submit to it!
 - Siggraph 2025 will be in Vancouver, but (as of writing) the submission deadlines are not yet published.
 It might be between January to March.

 *(Broad terms of call, with theme(s) and topics)*

-The "DIGM Computational Art Symposium" papers track program acts as a bridge between culture and technology to rethink and explore the future of our society.
-It’s about questions, debate, perspectives, and solutions.
-The dream is to bring art and engineering communities back together, as has been so fruitful in history.
+The "DIGM Computational Art Symposium" acts as a bridge between art and technology to rethink and explore our future.
+The dream is to bring art and engineering communities together, as has been so fruitful in history.
 We understand art in its broadest sense, encompassing different fields from fine art to design and architecture.
-Submissions exploring how computer science and interactive techniques — especially those linked to recent developments in AI, machine learning, robotics, the metaverse, AR,  blockchain, and so on — that relate to societal and environmental questions are particularly encouraged.
+Submissions exploring how computer science and interactive techniques — especially those linked to recent developments — that relate to questions of the future are particularly encouraged.
 We encourage submissions that discuss and explore within the fields of electronic arts, creative technology, digital culture and all manners of art-science-technology collaboration not yet born.
 We would like you to engage in the Renaissance of the 21st century!

 Topics of interest include, but are not limited by: